Learn what our current students are saying about the PHAGES laboratory program.

 How many credit hours will I earn as a student in this program?

-Students will earn 5 credit hours for the zoology lecture and the HHMI PHAGES lab in the fall semester and 3 credit hours for the HHMI PHAGES bioinformatics course in the spring semester.
+Students will earn 5 credit hours for the zoology lecture and the PHAGES laboratory in the fall semester.

 Will this experience count for credit toward graduation?